cyphercodes/knowledgee-itunes/README.md

 This class handles the storage of favourite albums.

-The way it does it is by using localStorage to make them persistent across refreshes.
+The way it does it is by using localStorage to make them persistent (across refreshes & even closing/opening of the app).

 Since localStorage only allows the storage of strings, and to shortcut the import and use of a tool like SQlite, we have added methods to encode the data into a JSON string on the SET operation and decode it back to an actual JavaScript object on the GET operation.